-Depending on the sport and league (men's, women's, or co-rec), FSU Intramural Sports offers up to 4 different skill level-based divisions for play.
-At the top for our most talented teams is Division I. At the lower end is our Rec Division.
-Division II and III are in the middle.
+Depending on the sport and league (men's, women's, or co-rec), FSU Intramural Sports offers 1-2 different skill level-based divisions for play.
+At the top for our most talented teams is our Competitive division.
+At the lower end is our Recreational Division.
+Depending on the sport and number of teams, divisions may be split in half for the playoffs to create fair and balanced brackets.
 Review the descriptions of each division online to see which best fits your team members.

 Select Possible Playing Dates and Times